vtexdocs/dev-portal-content/docs/release-notes/filters-display-on-search-result-page.md

 For more details, access the [Search Result app documentation](https://vtex.io/docs/components/all/vtex.search-result/).

-:sparkles: *We would not be able to deliver this amazing result if it was not for [Felipe Ireslan](https://github.com/felipeireslan) from ACCT!
+✨ *We would not be able to deliver this amazing result if it was not for [Felipe Ireslan](https://github.com/felipeireslan) from ACCT!
 Our sincere thanks, Felipe!*